jonathan-odonnell/milestone-project-4/README.md

 20. Scroll down to the convig vars section and click the "Reveal Config Vars" button.
 21. For each of the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DISABLE_COLLECT_STATIC, EMAIL_HOST_PASSWORD, EMAIL_HOST_USER, GOOGLE_PLACES_KEY, PAYPAL_CLIENT_ID, PAYPAL_CLIENT_SECRET, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET and USE_AWS, enter the key and value and click the "add" button.

+More information about deploying a website to Heroku is available [here](https://devcenter.heroku.com/categories/deployment).

 ### Forking the GitHub repository

 The GitHub Repository can be forked using the following steps: